Academic Year Undergraduate Research Award (AYURA)

 • Any other sources of funding, such as mentor matches, fellowships, etc.

-• How items/resources are otherwise unavailable through WashU (mentor, department, library, etc.) or other avenues at no/lower cost (e.g. renting equipment)
+• How items/resources are otherwise unavailable through WashU (mentor, department, library, etc.) or other avenues at no/lower cost (e.g. renting equipment) (see Creating a Budget for a non-exhaustive list of WashU resources)

 • For projects involving compensation of research subjects, a rationale for the number of paid subjects required